horfee/ai/README.md

-# ai
+# IBM Acoustic Insights
-IBM Acoustic Insight frontend, developped in J2EE and using Polymer 3
+IBM Acoustic Insights frontend, developped in J2EE and using Polymer 3

 In order to use it, you will need to build the polymer and move the build to the webcontent folder.